armankhoshnevis/RCW_Proejct/docs/how-to-guides/hpcc.md

     - Each .dat file contains parameters such as the model name, variable bounds, experimental data details, and PSO settings.
     - Refer to the [Explanation](../explanation/index.md) section in the documentation for detailed information about metadata structure and usage.
 - The workflow uses `matlab_run.sh` to execute MATLAB scripts.
     - This shell ensures that a MATLAB module is loaded properly: `module load MATLAB/2023b`.
-For example, refer to [this guide](https://docs.icer.msu.edu/Matlab/) for more information on loading and running MATLAB on different systems.
+For example, refer to [this guide](https://docs.icer.msu.edu/Matlab/) for more information on loading and running MATLAB on a cluster.
 - Upon successful workflow execution, the optimization results (.mat files) will be saved in:
     - `/src/PSO/OptimizationResults/FMG_FMG` for FMG-FMG models.
     - `/src/PSO/OptimizationResults/FMM_FMG` for FMM-FMG models.